PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 One of Canada’s largest insurance companies, Manulife offers several critical illness insurance options.

-You can get an online quote for CoverMe but you'll need to go through a Manulife advisor in order to obtain any information or start the enrolment process for Lifecheque.
+You can get an online quote for CoverMe but you'll need to go through a Manulife advisor to get any information or start the enrolment process for Lifecheque.

-For all the plans, you have the option of purchasing a "return of premium" rider for an additional cost.
-This means you can request the return of the premiums you've made towards your critical illness policy provided you've never made a claim.
+You have the option of buying a "return of premium" rider for an extra cost.
+This means you can request the return of the premiums you've made towards your critical illness policy if you've never made a claim.

 InsurEye score: ★★☆☆☆ (1.7)